Home Pricing

 Total Time: 10 minutes

-Go to radaris.com, scroll down to the bottom of the page, and click on “control your info.”
+Access the Radaris homepage by going to radaris.com.
+Scroll down to the bottom of the page, and click on “control your info.”

 Opt out of Radaris step 2-1

-Enter your first and last name into the search bar and click “search.”
+On the fourth page, enter your first and last name and click “search.”

-4. Find and select your listing and click control info
+4. Find your listing and click “control info”

 Although possibly illegal, you’re required to create an account in order to opt out of Radaris.
-Click on “New user?
-Sign up” and fill in your name and email address and choose a password.
-Click “sign up.”
+Click on “new user? sign up.”

 TIP: This kind of requirement is often used to swindle people into revealing more private data—do not use the “login with Facebook” or “login with Google” options and use a throwaway or masked email address to protect your privacy.

-Enter your name—we recommend using the same name that appears in your listing.
+If you used a different name to sign up, enter the name that appears in your listing.
 Enter your cell phone number and click on “send code.”

-8. Enter the verification code and click submit
+7. Enter the verification code and click “submit”

-Enter the verification code you receive and click “submit.”
+Radaris will send a verification code to your phone.
+Enter the verification code and click “submit.”

 You’ll be taken back to your profile, but now you’ll have some new options available to you.